mzac/gitlab-icinga2-ci-cd/README.md

 # Create runner script

-We are also going to create a script that will be used by Gitlab to pull any updates to the Icinga2 server and reload the configuration.
-Follow the same steps as above to create another file named *gitlab-icinga2-cd.sh*
+We are also going to create a script that will reside on the Icinga2 server and will be called by Gitlab via SSH to pull any updates and reload the configuration.
+If the script detects that no .conf files were modified, Icinga2 will not be reloaded.

+Follow the same steps as above to create another file named *gitlab-icinga2-cd.sh* residing in the root directory of your project.

 ```
 #!/bin/bash